frederic-perez/AmE-dictionary/data/dictionary.md

 __recuse__ _She recused herself._
 __recycler__ _n_ _Joe admitted stealing the copper and taking it to a recycler to get cash for it._
 __red hot__ :two::hammer: _Now the market is red hot._
-__red tape__ _n_ :dart::three: Excessive formality and routine required before official action can be taken. _It would add red tape and increasing processing time._ :es: trámites, papeleo
+__red tape__ _n_ :dart::four: Excessive formality and routine required before official action can be taken. _It would add red tape and increasing processing time._ :es: trámites, papeleo
 __red-eye__ _Catch the red-eye._
 __redbones__ _n_
 __redeem__ _v_ _This coupon has no cash value and may not be tedeemed for cash._